-Secretary Of State Tillerson Tried To Explain What “America First” Means For Diplomacy
+Someone In The Trump Administration Finally Explained What “America First” Means

 “If you condition our national security efforts on someone adopting our values, we probably can’t achieve our national security goals or our national security interests,” he said.

 The United States has long fostered security ties with governments that don’t necessarily share US values, such as Saudis Arabia, Egypt or Turkey.
-But in recent days, the White House has demonstrated a unique interest in smoothing over relations with autocratic leaders.
+But in recent days, the White House has demonstrated a unique interest in smoothing over relations with autocratic leaders in very public ways.

 Last weekend, the White House described a “very friendly conversation” with Philippines President Rodrigo Duterte, a strongman blamed for a rash of extrajudicial killings of drug dealers in his home country, in which Trump invited him to the White House.